dfinity/motoko/stdlib/examples/produce-exchange/README.md

 ========================================

-The Produce Exchange is a DFINITY canister whose implementation defines a set of _standards_ that to which we refer to collectively as the Produce Exchange Standards, or PES.
+The Produce Exchange is a DFINITY canister whose implementation defines a set of _standards_ to which we refer to collectively as the _"Produce Exchange Standards"_, or _"PES"_ for short.

 PES, defined formally: